Medically Reviewed by: Dr. Yana Barbalat

 There’s no nice way to say it - UTIs suck.
 For men who suffer from chronic UTIs, the pain and constant urge to pee can be debilitating.
 Some men can even go years without finding the right antibiotic or UTI treatment over the counter.
 Just imagine the toll that can take on someone’s mental health and quality of life.

 That’s why education and prevention are key.
 There are countless ways that men can be proactive and avoid UTIs, including taking daily supplements to keep bacteria at bay.

-Utiva’s UTI Control supplement is packed with 36mg per dose of PACs - a powerful compound found in cranberries that stops bacteria from sticking to your urinary tract lining.
+Utiva’s Cranberry PACs supplement is packed with 36mg per dose of PACs - a powerful compound found in cranberries that stops bacteria from sticking to your urinary tract lining.
 100% natural and clinically proven to prevent UTIs, this super supplement is high in antioxidants and recommended by doctors across North America.

 Besides prevention supplements, here are our top UTI prevention tips for men: